-Thirty percent of meeting professionals polled over the past 24 hours by M&C currently have meetings scheduled for Zika-affected areas.
+Thirty percent of meeting professionals polled by M&C currently have meetings scheduled for Zika-affected areas.
 Of those, 29 percent are considering moving or canceling those events.
 Of the 114 respondents, 58 percent are "well aware" of where the virus is spreading.

 Following are survey results, along with additional comments from respondents.